guildai/issue-resolution/93-feature-selection-with-guild/README.md

 $ guild run bitmap features=5 -l "features=f1,f3"
 ```

-The advantage of this approach is that it works with random and
+The advantage of this approach is that it works with distribution
-sequential optimizers.
+sytax for random and sequential optimizers.

 For random search: